-SAMPLING MOIRÉ METHOD IN MICRO-SCALE MECHANICAL MEASUREMENT: FUNDAMENTALS, METHODS, AND APPLICATIONS
+SAMPLING MOIRE METHOD IN MICRO-SCALE MECHANICAL MEASUREMENT

 -